jstimpfle/segments/README.txt

 Toy OpenGL program drawing line segments.
+Also some 3D mesh generation.

 Builds on Linux with Xlib.